rg-contributions/mhtml2html/README.md

 To build and test mhtml2html:

+Make sure to set your environment variable `NODE_OPTIONS` to `--openssl-legacy-provider`.

 1. If `node_modules` haven't been installed already, run `yarn install` from the root directory.
+2. Run `yarn build` to build the source code.
-2. Run `yarn test` to build and test the source code.
+3. Run `yarn test` to build and test the source code.

+Run the code with `node index.js <params>`

 ## License